-Fernweh Photography Hostel had a really great vibe and lots of little nooks to chill out in, highly recommended.
+Where to stay: Fernweh Photography Hostel had a really great vibe and lots of little nooks to chill out in, highly recommended.

-I stayed at Grand Hostel Medellin because there wasn’t room at the Black Sheep hostel which I wanted to stay at.
+Where to stay: I stayed at Grand Hostel Medellin because there wasn’t room at the Black Sheep hostel which I wanted to stay at.
 It’s a cheap option but not much for ambience.

 This dream diving paradise adventure was not meant to be as we encountered the worst weather there with all boats getting cancelled, being rained on a lot so we ended up cutting short our visit and heading to Cartagena early.

-Hotels were expensive here, so I stayed in an Airbnb called Ms Ethel’s.
+Where to stay: Hotels were expensive here, so I stayed in an Airbnb called Ms Ethel’s.
 It’s got a great location but no view or windows to speak of, it really is just a private room to sleep in at night.

 Cartagena was probably the most touristy city of those I visited but also the prettiest – there’s a reason this old town is so popular with its charming houses and narrow streets .
 I loved the views from the Castle San Felipe and the old walls, and hipster Getsamani is a great hangout as well.
 I did manage to dive here at Isla Baru, largest of the Rosario Islands and visited the mud volcano for a rather unusual spa day out.

-I arrived here earlier than expected so I stayed at Mamallena’s first – it’s a decent hostel with its own tour desk downstairs so it’s convenient, but the area outside can be a bit dodgy at night.
+Where to stay: I arrived here earlier than expected so I stayed at Mamallena’s first – it’s a decent hostel with its own tour desk downstairs so it’s convenient, but the area outside can be a bit dodgy at night.
 I wanted to stay at El Arsenal in Getsemani but I ended up at Casa Escallon because of a mixup.
 Casa Escallon has a great central location and great facilities though it’s not the most social.

 The town of Santa Marta is nothing to shout about so I’m glad I stayed at a really vibey hostel called The Dreamer in the suburbs.
 Concha Bay was a beautiful beach, but Tayrona National Park was something else – a hike that’s definitely worth the effort through the forested terrain and you end up at the loveliest beach at the end.

-Tubing down the river to the sea in Palomino was an absolute treat though I wouldn’t suggest swimming in the sea here because of the pounding waves – we saw 2 people nearly get in trouble even though they were waist deep and really close to shore!
+Tubing down the river to the sea in Palomino was an absolute treat though I wouldn’t suggest swimming in the sea here because of the pounding waves – we saw 2 people nearly get in trouble even though they were waist-deep and really close to shore!

-I stayed at Hostel Primaluna which was kinda rustic to be honest.
+Where to stay: I stayed at Hostel Primaluna which was kinda rustic to be honest.
 I was plagued by mosquitoes and even though there were nets, there were holes in them.
 Great location near the beach though.

-Cali is the Salsa capital of Colombia, though I’ll remember it more for a crazy hike up to Tres Cruces and a less arduous one to Cristo Rey!
+Cali is the Salsa capital of Colombia, though I’ll remember it more for a crazy hike up to Tres Cruces and a less arduous hike to Cristo Rey!
 I did manage to hit a Salsa club (fun!) in my time here and even the well-rated Cali zoo.

-The first place I stayed at was called Hostel Encuentro run by a really nice older man and I loved the balcony and its view.
+Where to stay: The first place I stayed at was called Hostel Encuentro run by a really nice older man and I loved the balcony and its view.
 I did spend a night at the more vibey Hostel Viajero which was a bit more of a party hostel but they had free salsa lessons and a pool!